When Egypt meets the Aegean: Interconnections in the Bronze Age Eastern Mediterranean (Thera [Santorini], Crete, Athens)

 60 contact hours

-Students who submit their application for admission with full payment postmarked on or before March 1 receive a reduction of $100.
+- $100 per course for students who submit their application with full payment postmarked on or before March 1.

 Enrolled students will have access to detailed information prior to departure that will include directions to the Academic Center and other practical information about the course.
 CYA recommends the following websites for general information about Athens and Greece: http://www.athensguide.com/ and http://www.greektravel.com/; and about Santorini http://www.visitgreece.gr/en/greek_islands/santorini and Crete http://www.visitgreece.gr/en/greek_islands/crete